Facebook Surrenders Russian-Linked Influence Ads To Congress

 And both panels want to schedule open hearings with representatives of the companies this month or next, although Facebook and Twitter haven't said whether they'll participate.

-Representatives from Twitter visited Capitol Hill last week to brief investigators on their findings, but at least one leader wasn't satisfied: Senate Intelligence Committee Vice Chairman Mark Warner, D.-Va., called the session "frankly inadequate."
+Representatives from Twitter visited Capitol Hill last week to brief investigators on their findings, but at least one leader wasn't satisfied: Senate Intelligence Committee Vice Chairman Mark Warner, D-Va., called the session "frankly inadequate."

 Meanwhile, the use of social networks in influence operations continues apace.